ujwacha/ani-dmenu/README.md

 have fun , my fellow weebs

 # dependencies
-dmenu , sed , grep , mpv , curl
+dmenu , sed , grep , mpv , curl , awk , tail

 # supported OS
-GNU/Linux , BSD and macOS(probably because the script is POSIX complient)
+GNU/Linux and BSD

 # how to use
 git clone the repo